microsoft/accessibility-insights-windows/docs/Overview.md

 AccessibilityInsights.CommonUxComponents | Provide non-specialized visual elements used by the main app and extensions.
 This allows the main app and extensions to share ux components that are unrelated to the runtime.
 AccessibilityInsights.Extensions | Provide extension points that allow certain non-core functionality to be implemented in a loosely coupled way.
 AccessibilityInsights.SharedUx | Provide visual elements used by the main app.
 This code is in a separate assembly for historical reasons.
+AccessibilityInsights.Win32 | Provide a wrapper around Win32-specific code that is needed by other assemblies.

 #### Extensions
 Extensions are intended to allow loose coupling of non-core code.
 They build upon the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/).
 At the moment, extensions provide the following capabilities: